For tasks you perform frequently, you can easily record a number of actions to help you work more efficiently.

 When you create a new action, the commands and tools you use are added to the action until you stop recording.

-To guard against mistakes, work in a copy: at the beginning of the action before applying other commands, record the File > Save A Copy command (Illustrator) or record the File > Save As command and select As A Copy (Photoshop).
-Alternatively, in Photoshop you can click the New Snapshot button on the History panel to make a snapshot of the image before recording the action.
+To guard against mistakes, work in a copy: At the beginning of the action before applying other commands, record the File > Save As command and select As A Copy.
+Alternatively, you can click the New Snapshot button on the History panel to make a snapshot of the image before recording the action.

 Assigns a keyboard shortcut to the action.
 You can choose any combination of a function key, the Ctrl key (Windows) or Command key (Mac OS), and the Shift key (for example, Ctrl+Shift+F3), with these exceptions: In Windows, you cannot use the F1 key, nor can you use F4 or F6 with the Ctrl key.